bryntum/siesta/src/guides/siesta_project/siesta_project.md

 The project instance should be created synchronously in the top-level scope of the module.

-Creating the project execution plan
+Creating the project execution plan, Node.js/Deno environment
 -------------------------

 Project plan is a collection of tests to be run.
 It is structured as a tree, usually reflecting the file system.
 The "parent" nodes in this tree corresponds to directories and "leaf" nodes - to test files.